kimnana45/Portfolio/README.md

 # Portfolio

 ## Description
 Personal Portfolio with React.
-A little introduction aabout me, my projects, my resume, and professional materials.
+A little introduction about me, my projects, my resume, and professional materials.